-If you have a 401(k) or IRA, it’s a good idea to leave these accounts as they are to avoid early withdrawal fees and to keep the ability to make tax-free contributions.
+If you have a 401(k) or IRA, it’s a good idea to maintain these accounts to avoid early withdrawal fees and to keep the ability to make tax-free contributions.
 Even if the foreign country to which you’re moving has a retirement plan that is similar to yours in the United States, it doesn’t mean that it will receive the same tax treatment by the IRS.
 Another benefit of leaving your US accounts open is not having to report balances on those accounts with your FBAR.

 Make sure to perform due diligence to find out how your foreign residency will be treated by the financial institutions at which your investments are held.

 Try to figure out each firm’s policies and procedures at least about six months before you plan on moving abroad.
 Each firm has its own rules; some are okay with a foreign address, and others won’t allow it.